Update: Check out our list of devices that work with Google Cast. Original Chromecast review written in August 2013.

 Despite these limitations from the big names, Chromecast has extra potential to it thanks to developers getting creative with the Google Cast SDK.

-Apps like AllCast enable Android - and, starting in January, Apple iOS - users to display video and photos through the Chromecast, for example.
+Apps like AllCast enable Android and Apple iOS users to display video and photos through the Chromecast.
 Which is useful since Google somehow neglected to add this feature to Android.

 Media Browser is an app for iOS and Android that streams media content stored on any computer in the house, giving the Chromecast home theater PC (HTPC) granting capabilities.
 You can even stream Podcasts from a few apps.